Meet the School’s 2019–2020 CSWE Master’s Minority Fellows

 Undergraduate degree: BA, Criminology and Psychology

-Current field placement: Counseling Department, Manhattan District Attorney’s Office Witness Aid Services Unit
+Current practicum placement: Counseling Department, Manhattan District Attorney’s Office Witness Aid Services Unit

 Inspiration: Russell states that as an AfroLatina, “I have learned both in the classroom and through my own experience how racially biased the healthcare field can be.”
 She believes she can “bring a certain level of empathy and understanding to my clinical practice while also increasing the representation of people of color in healthcare.”